fboes/blogophon/docs/advanced-stuff.md

 Cronjob
 -------

-As the Blogophon will ignore articles with a publising date set into the future, you may want to build some mechanism for generating your unpublished pages automatically.
+As the Blogophon will ignore articles with a publishing date set into the future, you may want to build some mechanism for generating your unpublished pages automatically.
 Here is how:

 Get the path to your `generate.js` by typing `pwd`.
 Then edit your Crontab: `crontab -e`